ratwolfzero/hopalong_python/README.md

 - Basic version: Calculation and display of the hopalong attractor.
 - Advanced version: Like the basic version plus statistics and visualization of the pixel hit counts.

-Example of outputs,  see section User Input above.
+Example of outputs,  see section User Usage.

 ### Image Pixel and Color Mapping